This page has been updated for 2018 taxes and may not apply to previous years.

-For example, If you got married on December 1, 2017, you can file a joint return with your spouse and use the filing status married filing jointly on your 2017 tax return.
-However, if you marry on Valentine’s Day of 2018, you and your spouse were not married on the last day of 2017 and won’t be eligible to file a joint return for the tax year of 2017.
+For example, If you were married last year, you can file a joint return with your spouse and use the filing status married filing jointly for this year’s tax return.
+However, if you marry in the current year, then you won’t be eligible to file a joint return for last tax year.